carbon-design-system/carbon/.github/CONTRIBUTING.md

 ```
 sudo npm install -g yarn
 ```

-## After these installions have finished follow the linux guide to start working with the repo.
+## After these installations have finished follow the linux guide to start working with the repo.